(a) The definitions in this subdivision apply to this section.

-(e) "Location information" means information concerning the location of an electronic device that, in whole or in part, is generated or derived from or obtained by the operation of an electronic device.
+(e) "Location information" means information concerning the location of an electronic device or unique identifier that, in whole or in part, is generated or derived from or obtained by the operation of an electronic device or unique identifier.

 (f) "Location information service" means the provision of a global positioning service or other mapping, locational, or directional information service.

 (g) "Remote computing service" has the meaning given in section 626A.34.